vecxoz/vecstack/README.md

 # Short stacking tutorial.
 * Main idea of stacking:
-  * Fit some model (1-st level) on initial train set.
+  * Fit some models (1-st level) on initial train set.
-  * Predict initial train and test set with this model.
+  * Predict initial train set and test set with this model.
-  * Make **new** train and test sets of this predictions.
+  * Make *new* train and test sets of this predictions.
-  * Fit some other model (2-nd level) on **new** train set and predict **new** test set.
+  * Fit some other model (2-nd level) on *new* train set and predict *new* test set.
-  * Prediction for **new** test set is our final target prediction.
+  * Prediction for *new* test set is our final target prediction.
 * Main pitfall:
   * If we will fit 1-st level model on train set and predict train set - we will get overfitting.
 * Solution to overfitting:
-  * Use cross-validation technique to predict out-of-fold part of train set.
+  * Use cross-validation technique to predict out-of-fold part of train set in each fold.

 Let's look on example below.
 Here we have stacking implemented for single 1-st level model and 3-fold cross-validation.
 So there are 3 pictures - one for each fold.
-After 3 folds we will have one feature (one column) for new train set to fit 2-nd level model on and one feature for new test set to predict with 2-nd level model.
+After 3 folds we will have one feature (one column) for *new* train set to fit 2-nd level model on and one feature (one column) for *new* test set to predict with 2-nd level model.
 If we repeat all this cycle with other 1-st level model - we will get another one feature for 2-nd level model and so on.